 PATH and command line for errors.

-If the software is truly not installed you will need to
+If the software is truly not installed then you will need to

 The remaining projects won't specify that you may need to install